w3f/Grants-Program/applications/DeCredit.md

 ## Future Plans
-* Move credit data on-chain.
-That means we should add storage and privacy modules.
+* Zero-Knowledge proof for public auditing.
+* Support for data dynamics
+* Deterministic Deletion of data
-* Make credit scoring and credit matching customized so that the demand and the supply could reach each other in fully decentrlized mode.
-Thus, to build a credit lending Defi protocl.
+* Import Smart Contact so that users and storage nodes can reach agreements for each other.
+And in credit lending scenario, the demand and supply can reach each other through a customized contract.

 ## Additional Information :heavy_plus_sign:

 * What work has been done so far?

-The product has been built in Internet for years.
+The product has been built in Internet for years (files stored in cloud server).
 Now we want to move it on-chain and in a decentralized manner.

 * Are there are any teams who have already contributed (financially) to the project?